 We’d been walking for days.
-Drag-footing in the relentless monsoon rain, our hearts beating counterpoint to the chaos.
-Ears ringing, brains shut down from the soundtrack of pounding water.
+Drag-footing in the relentless monsoon rain, our hearts beating counterpoint to the soundtrack of pounding water and muffled popping of distant gunfire.
+Ears ringing, brains shut down.
 Numb fingers clutching grease-slicked M16’s.

 Eyes alive.
 Wide and bone-white.
 And dry.
 Dry from fear.
 Staring into the torrential darkness, the high grass, the hissing jungle.
 Senses dulled and dreaming…but so afraid.
 No choice, no chance.
 We were looking for death…stalking it where it lived.